soulfulconsultant/simple_test_task/README.md

  When a product is deleted, all relevant reviews are deleted.

- In accordance with the task created endpoints
+ In accordance with the task implemented Products API based on Express framework with such endpoints:
 - *POST /auth* - authorization endpoint;
 - *GET /products* - get list of product objects;
 - *GET /products/:id* - get product object;